Close

 Our group has an active programme of research into understanding Mycobacterium transmission patterns, including collecting and using social contact data, and research into transmission locations.

-Our group is interested in the role of undernutrition in TB, including modelling the impact of nutritional interventions as well as system shocks.
+Our group is interested in the role of structural determinants in TB, such as undernutrition, prisons, migration and urban slums, as well as interventions to address these.

 Alvaro Schwalb, Finn McQuaid, Rein Houben, Richard White